-Usually, to qualify for a Sure Start Maternity Grant there must be no other children in your family and you or your partner must get one of these benefits:
+Usually, to qualify for a Sure Start Maternity Grant there must be no other children in your family.
+You or your partner must also get one of these benefits:

 - Income Support

 - income-related Employment and Support Allowance

 - Child Tax Credit

 - Working Tax Credit that includes a disability or severe disability element